DavidVegaC/Challenge-Yape/README.md

 Allows us to store API responses in a local database, allowing us to work offline with this data (cache).

 This app shows the usage of the new Navigation Architecture Component in collaboration with the Bottom Navigation view with separate back stack history for each tab.
+Some views are in compose, as part of the migration from viewbinding to Jetpack Compose.

 **App features:**
 - Food Recipes